Pixplicity/letterpress/README.md

 </resources>
 ```

-define the custom fonts that are in the assets folder, overriding the default parent style should make it uniform across the app.
-This is not required though.
+Specify the styles to point to the custom fonts in the app's `assets` folder.
+By overriding the default parent style, it's easy enough to swap out existing styles (but is not required).

 ```XML
 <resources>